sardjv/www.sardjv.co.uk/jekyll/blog/barbara/_posts/2018-01-30-appraisal-month-faq.markdown

 <li>If the doctor is exempt for an appraisal year, their due date will be in their appraisal month of the following appraisal year.
 For example if they are exempt for the 16/17 appraisal year, their due date will be 31 Jan 2018.</li>
 <li>If the doctor has an extension, their due date will be the extension due date.
 For example if they are due on 31 Jan 2017, but have been granted a 2 month postponement, they will be due on 31 March 2018.</li>
 <li>If the doctor has no complete appraisals, exemptions or extensions but does have a start date, their due date will be in the appraisal month of the appraisal year in which they started.
 For example if they started in Dec 2017, their due date would be 31 Jan 2018.</li>
 <li>If the doctor has no complete appraisals, exemptions, extensions or start date, then their due date will be in their next appraisal month.
-NB This is not a good position to be in as the due date will always be in their upcoming appraisal month.
+N.B.
+This is not a good position to be in as the due date will always be in their upcoming appraisal month.
 Any doctor in this situation will have compliance unknown, so they are easy to find on the Admin, Appraisals, Appraisal Compliance page.</li>
 </ul>